 • S1 long-wheelbase saloon (from 1957, 127-inch wheelbase): 35 built (of which 12 supplied as chassis for coachbuilt bodies).

-• S1 Continental (separate 'B'-series chassis): 431 built — confirmed by multiple independent sources and accepted as the standing total; no Verify flag required.
+• S1 Continental (separate 'B'-series chassis): 431 built — confirmed by multiple independent sources and accepted as the standing total.

 • Park Ward: 185 bodies total, of which 63 were left-hand drive.